Copper Staff

 2. Start it on a high

 Start your thank you on a positive note.
-Whether you're sending a handwritten note or an email, make sure it gives off a positive vibe from the moment it lands in your customer's inbox (or mailbox).
+Whether you're sending a handwritten note or an email, make sure it gives off a good vibe from the moment it lands in your customer's inbox (or mailbox).

 One rule of thumb is to include words like “thank you,” “valued” or “appreciated” (if you don’t like these specific ones, that’s fine, just use a thesaurus) in the intro of the thank you.
 Communicating your sincere gratitude is the key here.